AdobeDocs/journey-optimizer-b2b.en/help/user/content/email-authoring.md

 >abstract="Structure components define the layout of the fragment.
 Drag and drop a **Structure** component into the canvas to start designing the content of your fragment."

 >[!CONTEXTUALHELP]
->id="ajo-b2b_structure_components_template"
->title="Add Structure components"
->abstract="Structure components define the layout of the template.
-Drag and drop a **Structure** component into the canvas to start designing the content of your template."

->[!CONTEXTUALHELP]
 >id="ajo-b2b_content_components_email"
 >title="About Content components"
 >abstract="Content components are empty content placeholders that you can use to create the layout of an email."